-- 38 class meetings of 50 minutes consisting of lectures and discussions of examples and homework problems.
-Time for quizzes is also included. - We will have a weekly quiz.
+- 42 class meetings of 50 minutes consisting of lectures and discussions of examples and homework problems.
+Time for quizzes and group work sessions is also included. - Every two weeks, we will have work sessions in class where exercises are solved in small groups. - Alternating with the above, we will have every two weeks an individual quiz.
 This will be part of the assessment and will count towards the course grade. - Graded homework comes in two forms.
-One form consists of WeBWorK problems and the other form is written assignments to be turned in during the semester. (look for more information below).
+One form consists of WeBWorK problems and the other form is written assignments to be turned in during the semester.
+(Look for more information below.)